sora-xor/sora-docs/src/nodes-connection.md

 ---
-title: "Node Connections on the Sora Network | Sora Docs"
+title: "Node Connections on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about node connections on the Sora Network and understand how nodes communicate and interact with each other.
-Discover the importance of node connections in maintaining network stability, security, and consensus, and explore the different types of node connections within the Sora ecosystem."
+      content: "Learn about node connections on the SORA Network and understand how nodes communicate and interact with each other.
+Discover the importance of node connections in maintaining network stability, security, and consensus, and explore the different types of node connections within the SORA ecosystem."
   - - meta
     - name: keywords
-      content: "node connections, Sora Network, node communication, network stability, network security, network consensus, Sora ecosystem"
+      content: "node connections, SORA Network, node communication, network stability, network security, network consensus, SORA ecosystem"
 ---

 # Nodes Connection